gatsbyjs/gatsby/docs/docs/process-payments-with-stripe.md

 ---
-title: Process Payments with Stripe
+title: Processing Payments with Stripe
 ---

 ## Why Stripe and Gatsby?